Meet Our Staff

 Maria Trogolo, M.A.

-Maria tells the story of USF's impact in the community across OCEP's dynamic programs and partnerships.
+A fourth generation Floridian, Maria tells the story of USF's impact in the community across OCEP's dynamic programs and partnerships.
 She brings over five years of community engagement and outreach experience in the international development sector, with particular expertise in cultivating relationships among multicultural stakeholders.
 Her own engaged research at Indiana University focused on cultural heritage preservation and creative expression among Syrian refugees.
 Maria can be reached at email@example.com or 813-974-3233.